bgoonz/docs-collection/github/code-security/secure-coding/integrating-with-code-scanning/sarif-support-for-code-scanning.md

 ---
 title: SARIF support for code scanning
 shortTitle: SARIF support
-intro: 'To display results from a third-party static analysis tool in your repository on {% data variables.product.prodname_dotcom %}, you''ll need your results stored in a SARIF file that supports a specific subset of the SARIF 2.1.0 JSON schema for {% data variables.product.prodname_code_scanning %}.
-If you use the default {% data variables.product.prodname_codeql %} static analysis engine, then your results will display in your repository on {% data variables.product.prodname_dotcom %} automatically.'
+intro: "To display results from a third-party static analysis tool in your repository on {% data variables.product.prodname_dotcom %}, you'll need your results stored in a SARIF file that supports a specific subset of the SARIF 2.1.0 JSON schema for {% data variables.product.prodname_code_scanning %}.
+If you use the default {% data variables.product.prodname_codeql %} static analysis engine, then your results will display in your repository on {% data variables.product.prodname_dotcom %} automatically."
-product: '{% data reusables.gated-features.code-scanning %}'
+product: "{% data reusables.gated-features.code-scanning %}"
 miniTocMaxHeadingLevel: 3
 redirect_from:
   - /github/finding-security-vulnerabilities-and-errors-in-your-code/about-sarif-support-for-code-scanning
   - /github/finding-security-vulnerabilities-and-errors-in-your-code/sarif-support-for-code-scanning
   - /code-security/secure-coding/sarif-support-for-code-scanning
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '>=3.0'
+  ghes: ">=3.0"
-  ghae: '*'
+  ghae: "*"
 type: reference
 topics:
   - Advanced Security